Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

-At 02:54 on this date the Moon completes the old and enters a new synodic month with lunation 327 of Meeus index or 1280 from Brown series.
+At 02:54 on this date the Moon completes the old and enters a new synodic month with lunation 327 of Meeus index or lunation 1280 from Brown series.

 The length of the lunation is 29 days, 6 hours and 49 minutes.
 This is the year's shortest synodic month of 2026.
 It is 1 hour and 4 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 55 minutes shorter than the mean synodic month length.
 It is 14 minutes longer compared to 21st century's shortest synodic month length.